 - Exploring the surrounding natural landscape

-The burial mound was built in the sixth century for the powerful Soga family
+It is believed that the burial mound was built in the sixth century for the powerful Soga family

-The ceiling stone weighs around 140 tons
+The ceiling stones weigh around 140 tons in total

 How to Get There